containers are not reused unless runtime constraints (including RAM) match exactly

 In most cases, I would expect that changing runtime constraints should not change the output of a job, except from changing it from failing to succeeding or vice-versa.
 If the successful output for a step is not independent of a runtime constraint (for example, because it checks the memory limit from inside the container, and chooses a different code path), then the constraint could be separately listed as an input to document that fact.

-#2 Updated by Tom Clegg over 1 year ago
+#2 Updated by Tom Clegg almost 2 years ago

 Currently, a request for ram=[A,B] is satisfied by a container that ran with ram=M only if M=A. According to the Containers API design, the correct condition is A≤M ∧ B≥M.

 Currently, when a request is satisfied by running a new container, the new container runs with M=A. Using M=B would also be correct.If we make both of those changes, the "ran out of memory → retry the failed jobs with more memory" workflow would be much easier to accomplish:

 - run with ram=[1G,1G]

 - if some jobs fail, run again with ram=[1G,4G]

 - if some jobs fail, run again with ram=[1G,16G]

 Even better, given a range [1G,16G] on a container request with max_retries=3, Arvados could try first with 1G, then 4G, then 16G if the container gets killed for reaching max memory.
 This might be hard to recognize reliably, but there is probably a strategy that works in most cases, like increasing max memory on attempt N+1 if crunchstat reports that attempt N used more than 90% of its allotted memory.